 A case applies to the time period in which it starts, even if it ends in a later time period.
 For example, if a case starts in January and ends in February, its data will display in January only.

 Savings scorecards allow you to calculate, track, and share cost savings that result from implementing a new, more efficient process.
 When compared with your previous process, you may find that your current process costs less due to new efficiencies.
 This is especially true when you take advantage of our unified low-code suite to discover optimization opportunities with Appian Process Mining and when you leverage our automation capabilities to reduce manual work.

 You can also set a savings goal and continuously track your progress towards it.

 When you are creating a savings scorecard, you’ll need to be mindful about the difference between your previous and current process costs.

 The values you enter for your previous and current processes should represent average costs.
-For your previous process, you'll enter the average cost per process instance or case.
-For your current process, you'll enter the average cost per activity, which will sum to a cost per process instance.
+For your previous process, you'll enter the average cost per case.
+For your current process, you'll enter the average cost per activity, which will sum to a cost per case.

 The current process effective date should represent the point in time you switched to your current process.
 We'll calculate your savings from this date forward.

 Savings are calculated by comparing how much your previous process cost compared to your current process.
 If your current process costs less, your savings will increase each time it executes.
 Process Mining determines how often your current process activities run based on the event log you select.
 This is important because activities can occur at different frequencies for different variants of your process.